-The Office of Legal Affairs, along with other campus departments, has developed online and in-person training opportunities on legal issues.
-A list of these training opportunities and a brief description of each follows.
+The Office of Legal Affairs and other campus departments have developed training opportunities on legal and compliance issues.
+A list of some of these training opportunities, a brief description of each, and links where you can get further information is below.
 We welcome suggestions for additional training as well as opportunities to partner with other units on campus to provide joint training.

 In order to help UWM comply with the Health Insurance Portability and Accountability Act (HIPAA), five online training modules are available.
 Each training module is targeted to a particular subset of the UWM community required to comply with HIPAA, including students, volunteers, employees, and researchers.
 In person HIPAA training is also available to demonstrate how to use the online training program.